rudderlabs/typewriter/examples/js-cdn-typescript/README.md

 # Web app with Javascript CDN

-This is a basic web application written in TypeScript that uses RudderTyper client library along with JS cdn script.
+This is a basic web application written in TypeScript that uses RudderTyper client library along with JS CDN script.

 ## Prerequisite(If you want to use your tracking plan)